LeandroHaraoka/design-patterns/CreationalPatterns/Builder/BuilderFundamentals.md

 The difference of Builder and Abstract Factory is that the first one focus in complex objects step-by-step construction while the second emphasize in constructing family related products (simple or complex).

-Sometimes Builder pattern is overkill for some classes construction.
-Consider using it for high complexity construction classes.
-If a class has a constructor with too many instructions, probably Builder pattern is a nice idea.

 ## Adding Finite State Machine to Builder